DETAILED ACTION

 Independent Claim 1 recites the steps of:

-“measuring, by means of embedded sensors in a wearable device worn by the user physiological historical data during a period of time, to obtain physiological historical data;
+“measuring, by embedded sensors in a wearable device worn by the user physiological historical data during a period of time, to obtain physiological historical data;

 acquiring profile information previously provided from the user;

-treating the physiological historical data and the profile information acquired to transform the physiological historical data and the profile information into sleep and daily activity related features; and
+processing the physiological historical data obtained from the measuring by the embedded sensors and the profile information acquired to thereby transform the physiological historical data and the profile information into sleep and daily activity related features;

-determining a score for each of one or more sleep quality components using the processed sleep and daily activity related features, wherein the determined scores obtained by one or more Machine Learning models trained with the dataset comprising input features calculated from users' measured physiological historical data by a wearable device classify the sleep quality of the user;
+determining a score for each of one or more sleep quality components using the processed sleep and daily activity related features, the determined scores being obtained by the one or more Machine Learning models that are respectively trained with the dataset comprising the input features calculated from users' measured physiological historical data by the respective wearable device that classify the sleep quality of the user that is component specific;

-wherein treating the physiological historical data and the profile information to transform the physiological historical data and the profile information into sleep and daily activity related features comprises:
+wherein the processing of the physiological historical data and the profile information to transform the physiological historical data and the profile information into sleep and daily activity related features comprises:

 calculating a set of values for new sleep and daily activity related features from processing of the physiological historical data;

-aggregating the physiological historical data and the calculated set of values to generate a complete set of sleep and daily activity related features based on sets of data values and aggregation functions set;
+aggregating the physiological historical data and the calculated set of values to generate an index of a complete set of sleep and daily activity related features usable for classification considering the score for each of one or more sleeps quality components that are component specific based on sets of data values and aggregation functions set;

 preparing data by removing invalid values and, as needed, ordering in a sequence for an aggregation function;